roman-milk/roman-milk.github.io/the-devil-wears-nada.md

+===

- ****** The Devil Wears Nada ****** byTheTalkMan© "Put your mouth on my cunt."
+"Put your mouth on my cunt."
 Nina commanded.
 With little force, Nina was able to force his head downward.
 He kissed her smooth stomach, down to her belly button.
 Then, Nina's pussy was in his face.
 The area surrounding her pussy was dry, not having been oiled up.
 Now that Nathan was within a foot of it, he could now tell that her pussy wasn't completely dry.
 In fact, it was soaking wet.
 She was dripping wet, clearly turned on.

  "Do it!
 It's where your mouth belongs."
 Nina commanded.
 Nathan had his doubts.
 Eating a woman's pussy was such an intimate act.
 He had only ever gone down on one woman.
 Abby.
 He had only given his wife that pleasure.
 He wasn't sure if he could give that pleasure to another woman.
 But Nina didn't give him time to decide.
 She reached down, grabbed his head, and pulled him roughly face-first into her dripping cunt.